skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 * You've basically won this battle if you get the chance to cast Night.
 * Make everyone who acts before Quina attack, then cast Night and wait for everyone's ATB gauges to refill.
 * Enter all your commands in rapid succession and make sure that you select Night as the last command and just before Nova wakes up from getting hit.
-* Freya (or Zidane if he's stronger) should be the first to attack when Nova Dragon is asleep to best advantage of the multiplier for attacking a sleeping target.
+* Freya (or Zidane if he's stronger) should be the first to attack when Nova Dragon is asleep to best take advantage of the multiplier for attacking a sleeping target.
 * Have Zidane act as medic when necessary.

+---

 * Run up the brick path and immediately use the blue glyph to exit Memoria, forming a party with Zidane, Steiner, Freya and Amarant.

 > #### The Nero Family side-quest (2/3)